Skip to content

 To prevent service overload, global rate limit per public IP source is enforced for any API route.
 Calculated over all API routes.
 Limits are cumulated.

-• 10 requests per seconds
+• 20 requests per seconds

-• 30 requests per minutes
+• 1200 requests per minutes

-• 1000 requests per hours
+• 72000 requests per hours

-Working with limits
+Working with rates limits

 How can your application gracefully interact with these limits?
 This section describes how our API informs client applications about limiting and covers some best practices.